llogiq/llogiq.github.io/_drafts/traits.md

 and the kitchen sink.

-Unless you have an instance where this applies, you should refrain from implementing `Drop` at all – your values will be `Drop`ped correctly even if you don't.
+Unless you have an instance where this applies, you should refrain from implementing `Drop` at all – your values will be `Drop`ped correctly by default anyway.
 A (temporary) exception is to insert some tracing output to find out when a specific value has been dropped.

 ### Default